JoeyStanley/joeyr/README.md

     title case, sometimes I just need the very first character only, rather than the first character of each word.

+  - `get_centroids()` is a little shortcut that summarizes data quickly and is helpful when plotting medians within ellipses in ggplot2.

 ## Depreciated functions
 Previous versions of `{joeyr}` had a couple other tools, but recent versions of `{tidyr}` and `{dplyr}` have rendered them unnecessary.
 The following are